Keynote Speaker. Leadership Expert. Engineer. Writer. Mum.

 What drives me

-As a single working mum I’ve faced the glass ceiling, felt the pressure of non-inclusive spaces, and had to navigate systems not built with people like me in mind.
+As a single working mum and a neurodivergent adult I’ve faced the glass ceiling, felt the pressure of non-inclusive spaces, and had to navigate systems not built with people like me in mind.
 These experiences fuel my deep commitment to diversity, equity, and inclusion.

-My DEI work is personal.
-It’s about making workplaces—and the world—more inclusive, supportive, and empowering for everyone.
+My work is personal.
+It’s about making workplaces and the world more inclusive, supportive, and empowering for everyone.